“A complaint that is not heard by the organisation is more damaging than a complaint that is received, acknowledged and remedied” Francis Report, 2013

 If you are complaining about a service that you or someone else has experienced it is recommended that you contact the organisation that provides the care as they are best placed to investigate the issues raised.

-Our complaints flowchart shows how your complaint will be handled.
+Please refer to our Complaints Policy to understand how your complaint will be handled.

 The CCG's Commitment to You

 - To acknowledge your complaint in writing within 3 working days.
 If you email us with your complaint, please remember to include your postal address as well.

 - To maintain your confidentiality.
 If you are complaining on behalf of someone else, we will need their permission in writing that they are happy for you to make the complaint on their behalf and for it to be investigated.